-- Standing Rock/Fort Yates Elementary School, Fort Yates
+- Standing Rock Elementary School, Fort Yates

-- Standing Rock/Fort Yates Middle School, Fort Yates
+- Fort Yates Public School, Fort Yates

 Turnaround Arts: Providence is managed by Providence Public Schools and the City of Providence Arts, Culture, and Tourism department.
 Providence Public Schools educates 24,000 students annually in diverse learning communities.
 Through this partnership, Turnaround Arts: Providence leverages its strong community assets to ensure all students have access to a variety of arts opportunities.

 - Delsesto Middle School

 - Roger Williams Middle School

 *PILOT PHASE SCHOOLS